Exploring the Connection Between Mental Acuity and Glucose

 A study in 2023 found that people who regularly participated in mental acuity tasks were nine to 11 percent less likely to develop dementia.
 Physical exercise is another way to prevent a decline in mental acuity and cognition.

-Greater Independence and Quality of Life
+Independence And Quality Of Life

 A sharp mind is essential for being able to function independently.
-From little things such as tying your shoes to bigger tasks such as driving a car and managing your finances, all require optimum mental acuity.
+From little things, such as tying your shoes, to bigger tasks, such as driving a car and managing your finances, all require optimum mental acuity.
 Supporting your brain as you age is critical for independent living.

 What is the Relationship Between Glucose and the Brain?

-Glucose is the main energy source for every cell in your body but it is vital for brain cells.
+Glucose is the main energy source for every cell in your body, but it is vital for brain cells.
 Your brain is made up of nerve cells (neurons) that rely on a continuous supply of glucose in order to send signals or messages to other nerve cells and other parts of the body.

 The brain is highly metabolically active, meaning that it requires a lot of fuel, and a significant portion of the body's glucose is utilized by the brain to support its various functions.